Civil War for Truth: Corporatism and Technocracy

 Hidden behind marketing speech and euphemistic language, camouflaged as a hypothetical scenario, a social credit system as implemented in China is being flirted with.
 In blunt corporatist language, they want to additionally allow companies to benefit from your behavior.

-Sometimes I despise the TV Show Black Mirror, because it seems technocrats use it as a source of ideas and not a warning.
+Occasionally, I despise the TV Show Black Mirror because it seems technocrats use it as a source of ideas and not a warning.
 They also regularly get inspired by 1984, Brave New World, and Fahrenheit 451.

 Comedian Tim Dillon joked about listening to conversations between technocrats on Clubhouse.